Updated: May 2008

 5.3) The Composer in St. Petersburg, Moscow, Vienna and Trieste

-'The years 1852-53 saw Balfe travel to Danzig to visit his eldest daughter Louisa (Balfe) Behrens and her family after which he traveled by coach to St. Petersburg in Russia for concerts.
+'The years 1852-53 saw Balfe travel to Danzig to visit his eldest daughter Louisa "Gigia" (Balfe) Behrens and her family after which he traveled by coach to St. Petersburg in Russia for concerts.
 He later went on to Moscow for more concerts, after which he returned to Danzig for a rest before going on to Vienna to direct a German version of his opera Keolanthe.
 In 1854 he went to Trieste to premiere La Zingara.
 He also returned to Russia in the 1860's.

 5.4) New York - The Academy of Music -1854

 Strangely, 'Balfe never visited America, although there were strong rumors circulating in New York in 1854-5 that the composer was to become the Director of the Academy of Music on 14th Street.
 However, nothing came of it.
-Balfe's friend the operatic impresario, 'Max Maretzek wrote extensively about it in his memoirs which were published in 1855.

 5.5) The Successful Composer of 250 Songs, Several Cantatas and at least One Symphony

+Balfe was remarkably productive during these years, between composing operas he wrote songs with text by some of the most famous poets of the time.
 These included, Tennyson, Longfellow, Falconer, Morris, Rankin, Kingsley, Desmond Ryan, Guernsey, Carpenter, and Thomas Moore were some of the poets and writers who penned the words for Balfe songs.

 5.6) Popular Songs/Moore's Irish Melodies

 Over a 35 year period many of Balfe's songs achieved great popularity for example songs such as, "Killarney" - "Come into the Garden Maud" - " 'The Sands of Dee" - "Trust her not" "The Arrow and the Song" "Excelsior" - "Margarita" - "There is a name I never breathe" - "The First Kiss" - "The Song of Love & Death" "Good night!
-Good night, beloved" etc. etc.
+Good night, beloved" etc. etc. See the full lists of know Balfe songs below.

-- In 1859 Balfe was also contracted by the London music publisher, Novello & Co to update and complete a new arrangement of Moore's Irish Melodies.
+Moore's Irish Melodies - In 1859 Balfe was also contracted by the London music publisher, Novello & Co to update and complete a new arrangement of Moore's Irish Melodies.
 It was an endeavor he very much enjoyed.

 5.7) Cantatas